basic-web-components/basic-web-components/packages/basic-animation-stage/README.md

 ### animationStage.selectedIndex : <code>number</code>
 The index of the item which is currently selected.

-If `selectionWraps` is false, the index is -1 if there is no selection.
-In that case, setting the index to -1 will deselect any currently-selected item.
+A `selectedIndex` of -1 indicates there is no selection.
+Setting this property to -1 will remove any existing selection.

   **Kind**: instance property of <code>[AnimationStage](#AnimationStage)</code>.
 Defined by <code>[SingleSelection](../basic-component-mixins/docs/SingleSelection.md)</code> mixin.
 <a name="SingleSelection+selectedItem"></a>